Sah631/PatternAnalysis-2025/recognition/ADNI_ConvNeXt_47219889/README.md

 The model achieved a final test accuracy of 76.37%, demonstrating reasonable generalisation to unseen data.

-Overall, the results indicate that ConvNeXt was able to effectively distinguish between Alzheimer’s Disease and Normal Control MRI scans.
+Overall, the results indicate that ConvNeXt was able to effectively distinguish between AD and NC MRI scans.
 Minor fluctuations in validation accuracy suggest some overfitting, which could be mitigated in future work through additional regularisation, hyperparameter tuning, or data augmentation.

 ## Setup and Reproducibility
 Key dependencies and versions used: